abrookins/andrewbrookins.com/_posts/2020-05-07-david-browning.md

 There’s a gap in the tree line on the other side of the tracks from me, and a walking path worn into the dirt there.
 I step across the tracks, feeling a gentle vibration in the steel as I do so.

 The path leads to a small camp.
-I sweep the flashlight around to see the it better.
+I sweep the flashlight around to see it better.
 A tent stands in the middle, next to a radio player with its antenna sticking up.
 I turn to go, but something catches my eye.
 A glint in the air.

 I move closer to it.
 Wires hanging from the branches of the trees reflect the light.
 They’re thin and wet with a sticky substance.